tsmith512/tsmithcreative/2016-02-git-interactive-adding/README.md

 # Cleaner History with Interactive Commit Building in Git

 My home is a cluttered place.
-(Though I insist: at least I will not permit a mess which can grow its own messes.)
-So my quest for tidiness takes other, more obscure forms: maintenance of a pristine Git repository history.
+So my quest for tidiness takes other, more obscure forms: maintenance of a _pristine_ Git repository history that explains why and how the project took shape as it did.

-Sometimes when building a large feature, it's easy to get in the weeds and write a ton of code.
-This happens to me a lot when I'm making design tweaks all over the place, or building new functionality in Drupal using Features, or working quickly in an caffeinated state.
+Sometimes when building a feature, making theming adjustments, or trying to meet a deadline, it's easy to get in the weeds and write a ton of code.
+This happens to me a lot when I'm running through a client's change order, tweaking the frontend as new features take shape, or building new functionality in Drupal 7 using Features.
 Committing it all at once is quick, but leaves other developers (and sometimes myself...) unable to follow my train of thought.
+Being able to tell a story with code comments and history is key to maintainability.

-**Git's Interactive mode for adding hunks to the staging area makes it easy to break down a dirty working tree into small well-documented commits.**
+**Git's Interactive mode for selecting files and diff hunks to the staging area makes it easy to break down a dirty working tree into small, well-documented commits.**

-_Wait, is this the same thing as patch mode?_ If you're using patch mode, you're already my kinda crazy, but this is so much cooler.
+_Wait, is this the same thing as patch mode?_ If you're using patch mode, you're already my kinda crazy.
 Patch mode is a component of interactive mode, and I'll explain both.

 **Patch Mode:** `git add -p` asks if you want to add, skip, or edit each individual hunk (a piece in a diff), in order: